 Most police investigations begin at the scene of a crime.
 The scene is simply defined as the actual site or location in which the incident took place.
 It is important that the first officer on the crime scene properly protect the evidence.
 The entire investigation hinges on that first person being able to properly identify, isolate, and secure the scene.
-The scene should be secured by establishing a restricted perimeter.
-This is done by using some type of rope or barrier.
-The purpose of securing the scene is to restrict access and prevent evidence destruction.

 - Preserving and protecting the crime scene so that evidence can be recovered and recorded without being lost, spoilt or destroyed.

 - Finding out what evidence is needed, deciding the best way to recover it and collecting it as required.